House approves budget framework for Trump's 'big' bill after intense wrangling sways GOP holdouts

 “Biggest Tax Cuts in USA History!!!
 Getting close,” Trump said.

 The House action still leaves weeks, if not months, ahead, on a final product, with more votes in Congress.
 Johnson could lose only a few detractors from his slim Republican majority.
-Democrats, in the minority, lack the votes to stop the package, but they have warned against it.
+Democrats, in the minority, lack the votes to stop the package, but they promised to fight every step of the way.

+House Democratic leader Hakeem Jeffries of New York said the GOP budget plan was a “toxic scheme” that proposed the largest cuts to the Medicaid health care program and food assistance in the nation's history — “all in service of enacting massive tax breaks to their millionaire donors, like Elon Musk.”
+The businessman is leading Trump's cost-cutting efforts through the Department of Government Efficiency.

+Jeffries said Democrats will push back until they “bury this budget resolution in the ground.”

-But by Wednesday afternoon, the outcome was in flux.
+But late Wednesday, the outcome was in flux.
 At least a dozen conservative Republicans, if not more, were firmly against the plan.
 Several of them, including members of the ultraconservative Freedom Caucus, made the unusual move of walking across the Capitol to meet privately with Senate GOP leaders to insist on deeper cuts.

 As night fell, Johnson pulled a group of Republicans into a private meeting room as House proceedings came to a standstill.
 They stayed into the night hashing out alternatives, and were back at it in the morning.